School refusal and truancy

 - For example say, "That feels really scary to you".

 - Don't make fun of his feelings and don't tell him that big boys aren't scared - everyone is afraid sometimes.

 Check with the teacher what is happening at school.
 It is important that you develop a good relationship with your child's teacher and that your child knows this.
-You and the teacher are the most important adults in your child's life while she is at school.
+Parents and the teacher are the most important adults in your child's life while she is at school.